dhcai21/RVHaplo/README.md

 `-c  | --cond_pro`

-A threshold for the maximum conditional probability of a SNV site.
-If the maximum conditional probability of a SNV site is less than the threshold, this site will be recognized as a fake SNV site.
+A threshold of the maximum conditional probability for SNV sites.
+If the maximum conditional probability of an SNV site is less than the threshold, this site will be recognized as a fake SNV site.

 `-f  | --fre_snv`

-Usually sites containing fake SNVs caused by sequencing errors still have high frequencies of the most dominant bases.
+Usually, sites containing fake SNVs caused by sequencing errors still have high frequencies of the most dominant bases.
 And those sites with small frequencies of the most dominant base are highly possible to contain real SNVs.
 Thus, we only verify part of potential sites obtained from the second binomial test to accelerate the verified process.

 `-n1 | --num_read_1`